stackrox/stackrox/scanner/README.md

 # StackRox Scanner

-The container image scanner, built with ClairCore technology.
+The container image scanner.
+Built with ClairCore technology.

 ## Development

-Scanner requires the Go version be aligned with the [EXPECTED_GO_VERSION](../EXPECTED_GO_VERSION).
-This is verified when using scanner's `make` targets that depends on go tooling.
+Scanner requires the Go version to be aligned with the [EXPECTED_GO_VERSION](../EXPECTED_GO_VERSION).
+This is verified using Scanner's `make` targets that depend on go tooling.

-For local development, you can overwrite this restriction by specifying `EXPECTED_GO_VERSION` in the make targets that will depends on go tools, example:
+For local development, you can overwrite this restriction by specifying `EXPECTED_GO_VERSION` in the make targets that will depend on go tools, for example:

 ```
 make build EXPECTED_GO_VERSION=$(go version | {read _ _ v _; echo $v})